Rhubarb Sour Cream Coffee Cake (Old-Fashioned Recipe)

 Step three for making a rhubarb sour cream cake is creaming the sugar, butter, egg and vanilla in a mixing bowl.

-• In a large mixing bowl using a hand or stand mixer with the paddle attachment, mix together the butter and sugar until light and fluffy.
+• In a large mixing bowl, beat the butter and sugar together until light and fluffy, about 2 minutes.

 Step 4 of making a sour cream rhubarb cake is folding in the chopped rhubarb pieces into the batter.

-• Place the diced rhubarb in a bowl and toss with the zest.
-Then toss with the cornstarch.
+• Place the chopped rhubarb in a bowl and toss with the lemon zest and cornstarch until evenly coated.

 Step 5 of making a rhubarb sour cream cake is layering the cake batter and crumble topping into a prepared springform pan.

-• Top with a layer of the chilled crumble and bake for 55-65 minutes, or until a toothpick in the center comes out clean with a few moist crumbs and the internal temperature reaches 200-205°F.
+• Bake for 55 to 65 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs attached.

 Step 6 of making a rhubarb sour cream cake is drizzling the lemon icing over the cooled cake.

-• Allow the cake to cool for about 1 hour at room temperature.
+• Allow the cake to cool in the pan for about 1 hour before removing the springform ring.

 If you make this recipe, please leave a comment below!
 This provides helpful feedback to both me and other readers.
 For more delicious recipes from scratch and homesteading tips, follow me on instagram @NinnescahHomestead